 Recommendation: If you want to learn more about Stockholm’s history, consider booking a walking tour of the historic Old Town.
-On a tour you’ll get to listen to colorful stories and legends as you pass historic landmarks and regal palaces.
+You’ll get to listen to colorful stories and legends as you pass historic landmarks and regal palaces.
 You can book a guided walking tour here.

-Covering the island of Stadsholmen Gamla Stan is the historic heart of the city and it certainly looks the part.
-Wandering the cobblestone streets you’ll be treated to no end of classic, colorful scenery.
-Best to enjoy some aimless exploring here before you start honing in on the landmark attractions.
+Covering the island of Stadsholmen Gamla Stan is the historic heart of the city, and it certainly looks the part.
+Wandering the cobblestone streets, you’ll be treated to no end of classic, colorful scenery.
+Best to enjoy some aimless exploring here before you start homing in on the landmark attractions.
 While you’re at it, try and find the Mårten Trotzigs gränd, a super narrow alley with a staircase less than a meter wide.

 Nobel Prize Museum

-Dominating one side of Stortorget is the grand Stockholm Stock Exchange which today hosts the city’s Nobel Prize Museum.
-Inside the museum you’ll learn all about the Nobel Prize and the incredible people who have been awarded the prize throughout history.
-Exhibits here feature a range of artifacts and photographs, including artifacts donated by Nobel Laureates themselves.
+Dominating one side of Stortorget is the grand Stockholm Stock Exchange, which today hosts the city’s Nobel Prize Museum.
+Inside the museum, you’ll learn all about the Nobel Prize and the incredible people who have been awarded it throughout history.
+Exhibits here feature a range of artifacts and photographs, including items donated by Nobel Laureates themselves.
 The museum also makes a great effort to highlight the founder of the award, Alfred Nobel.

-The island of Gamla Stan is also home to the official residence of the Swedish Royal Family – the Royal Palace.
+The island of Gamla Stan is also home to the Royal Palace, the official residence of the Swedish Royal Family.
 One of Europe’s largest palaces, the building serves not only as the royal residence but also hosts the offices of the King and Royal Court of Sweden.
-Tourists are still allowed to visit this colossal building to take a tour, or to visit one of its five museums.
+Tourists are allowed to visit this colossal building to take a tour or to visit one of its five museums.

 While you could easily spend half a day inside, it’s best to prioritize a tour so you can see the elegant reception rooms and Queen Kristina’s throne in the Hall of State.
-There’s also the Armory, the Treasury, and the Royal Stables, each of which is full of display items worth seeing.
-Outside, don’t miss the changing of the guard which takes place every day from the end of April until the end of August at 12:15pm, except on Sundays where it starts at 1:15pm.
+There’s also the Armory, the Treasury, and the Royal Stables, each of which displays items worth seeing.
+Outside, don’t miss the changing of the guard, which takes place every day from the end of April until the end of August at 12:15 p.m., except on Sundays, when it starts at 1:15 p.m.
 For the fall and winter schedule, click here.

 Museum of Medieval Stockholm

-Having seen the city’s historical center, it’s now time to learn about Stockholm’s history over at the Museum of Medieval Stockholm.
+Having seen the city’s historical center, you can now learn about Stockholm’s history at the Museum of Medieval Stockholm.
 Located on the small island of Helgeandsholmen north of Gamla Stan, this museum recounts life in Stockholm during the Middle Ages.
 Exhibits detail the city’s history from around 1250 to 1520, highlighting people who lived during that time and featuring a section of the old city walls.

 Östermalm Market Hall

 Heading over into Stockholm’s modern city center, find your way to the Östermalm Market Hall.
 Set inside an old-fashioned brick building, this old market is a Stockholm institution.
 While you can walk through and admire the antique stalls selling fresh goods like fish, meat, and local delicacies, the hall also houses several restaurants and wine bars.
-This means it can either be a place to get a snack, somewhere to relax with a drink, or even a spot where you can get dinner.
+This means it can be a place to get a snack, relax with a drink, or get dinner.

 Stockholm Itinerary: Day 2

-There’s so much more to Stockholm than just Gamla Stan, so day two is all about exploring other parts of the city, including the museum island of Djurgården and the trendy neighborhood of Södermalm.
+There’s so much more to Stockholm than just Gamla Stan, so the second day is all about exploring other parts of the city, including the museum island of Djurgården and the trendy neighborhood of Södermalm.

 Stockholm City Hall

-Heading across the city it’s time to visit the most famous museum in Stockholm, the Vasa Museum.
-Found over on the island of Djurgården, this museum is dedicated to the immense Vasa warship from the 17th century which was found mostly intact in 1961.
-Inside you can actually see this enormous ship which sank during its maiden voyage in 1628 and admire how well-preserved it is, not to mention all the treasure found onboard.
+Next, head across the city to visit the most famous museum in Stockholm, the Vasa Museum.
+Found on the island of Djurgården, this museum is dedicated to the immense 17th-century Vasa warship, which was found mostly intact in 1961.
+Inside, you can actually see this enormous ship that sank during its maiden voyage in 1628 and admire how well preserved it is, not to mention all the treasure found onboard.
 It really is a one-of-a-kind attraction that you won’t want to miss.

-The next museum on our tour of Djurgården island is the ABBA Museum, dedicated to the superstar pop band ABBA.
+The next museum on our tour of Djurgården is the ABBA Museum, dedicated to the superstar pop band.
 There’s little doubt about the focus of the exhibits, but you’ll be surprised just how much there is to see and do.
-Not only can you learn the history of the band and see their iconic costumes, you can even perform on an interactive stage with the holographic band.
+Not only can you learn the history of the band and see their iconic costumes but you can even perform on an interactive stage with the holographic band.

 Ticket lines can quite long, especially during high season, so we highly recommend booking your skip-the-line entrance ticket in advance here.

-Rounding out your museum tour is the open-air museum, Skansen which is the first of its kind in Sweden or indeed the world.
-Opened back in 1891, the museum shows visitors what life was like in different parts of the country before the industrial era.
-Walking through its grounds you’ll see farmhouses and other old-fashioned buildings which were carefully relocated to the premises.
-There’s also Swedish wildlife to see like wolves and reindeer, as well as a petting zoo.
+Rounding out your museum tour is the open-air museum Skansen, which is the first of its kind in Sweden or indeed the world.
+Opened in 1891, the museum shows visitors what life was like in different parts of the country before the industrial era.
+Walking through its grounds, you’ll see farmhouses and other buildings that were carefully relocated to the premises.
+There’s also Swedish wildlife to see, like wolves and reindeer, as well as a petting zoo.
 You can also learn more about authentic Swedish handicrafts and feast on traditional baked goods.

 Recommendation: If you are not a big museum person, climb aboard a classic archipelago ship and cruise the waterways of Stockholm on a sightseeing tour instead.
 It’s a great way to experience the untouched nature of the city’s unique archipelago.
 You can book a archipelago cruise here.